 Yes!
-Our most popular maintenance programs are each accredited for four hours IA refresher credit under 14 CFR part 65.93(a)(4).
+We offer several online maintenance courses that are each accredited for four hours IA refresher credit under 14 CFR part 65.93(a)(4).
+This training is also offered as webinars and live in-class training.

 While most training programs focus on systems solutions, our training places the focus on individual responsibility and creating a just culture.
 We believe that while industry regulations and organizational policies are an important part of safety, it is ultimately each individual’s responsibility to choose personal improvement, understand their own errors, and remain compliant.